vbaconnet-ledger/developer-portal/_docs/transport/web-bluetooth.md

 <!--  -->

-Now the application is built and running.
+Now the application is up and running.
 Open the browser and go to <a href="http://localhost:1234">“localhost:3000”</a>, it will display :

 <!-- ------------- Image ------------- -->
 <div style="text-align:center">